-Adoption can be by any entity including a person, corporation, insurance carrier or utility as well as by federal, state or local legislative bodies or governmental agencies.
-The act of adoption through a law, rule, regulation, statute, contract specification, tariff or any other vehicle is intended to ensure that what is contained in the model codes and standards developed in the voluntary sector, or as noted above directly developed by the adopting entity, are required to be satisfied and that there is a basis for enforcement to ensure compliance.
+Adoption can be by any entity including a person, corporation, insurance carrier or utility as well as by federal, state or local legislative bodies or governmental agencies, including Indian Tribes and territories of the U.S. The act of adoption through a law, rule, regulation, statute, contract specification, tariff or any other vehicle is intended to ensure that what is contained in the codes and standards developed in the voluntary sector, or any directly developed by the adopting entity, are required to be satisfied and that there is a basis for enforcement to ensure compliance.
 While federal, state and local government and other adopting entities have the authority to develop codes and standards, most adopt those developed in the voluntary sector at the national level with amendments, additions and deletions to address any specific needs of theirs that are not addressed in those documents.
 For instance, while the U.S. Department of Defense adopts the ICC International Building Code (IBC) as a component of its Unified Facility Criteria, they add provisions on blast safety to augment the IBC criteria.
 Reliance on the output from voluntary sector SDOs was not always the case as many adopting entities developed their own unique provisions.
 Even into the late 20th century, some states and major cities did not adopt nationally developed model codes to govern building design and construction but instead maintained their own unique criteria developed through state or local processes.

 Examples are product labeling (FTC), appliance efficiency (DOE) and manufactured housing construction (HUD).

 Approval is considered verification of compliance by the relevant AHJs with what is adopted.